dawidwozny/dawidwozny.github.io/_posts/2025-03-16-builder-pattern.md

 ```
 ### Fluent Builder with intheritance
 #### Problem
-So what is the big deal with **Fluent Builder** using inheritance?
 At the core of **Fluent Builder** is the fact that it returns itself.
 As soon as you use method of parent class, it will return parent builder and you won't have access to child class methods anymore.
-This problem does not exist with **Classic Builder** since you don't relly on what the method returns and mutate builder's data instead.
+This problem does not exist with **Classic Builder** since you don't depend on what the method returns and mutate builder's data instead.
+On the other hand you could use **Fluent Builder** the same way **Clasic Builder** is used but then what's the point creating it this way in the first place.

 Let's consider implementation below.

-Let's assume that I have defined `BuildCmdArgumentBuilderUsingInheritance` using inheritance from `FluentArgumentBuilder` the code become a bit simpler:
+The line 5 will cause a compilation error.

 #### Usage - broken
 ``` csharp